 Click here to download Hazard House Leaflet.

-Trampolines are the latest craze among children in the UK – the must-have toy for this summer.
+Trampolines are the latest craze among children in the UK.
 They have the bonus of being a form of healthy exercise as well as being great fun.
-Widely available from DIY stores and garden centres, they are reportedly the third most wanted gift for children aged five to 13.
 But as they literally spring up in gardens around the country, parents under pressure from their children to acquire one should stop and think before they rush off to the shops.
 Not all gardens will be suitable for a trampoline, and it’s always best to consider the safety implications before making an expensive purchase.
 The current boom in trampolining is almost certain to lead to an increase in accidents, but that does not mean that parents should not buy trampolines for their children.
 Play often leads to children being hurt – it is part of growing up.
 There are bound to be the odd bumps and bruises.
 Trampolining can be enjoyed safely if a few simple guidelines are followed and they are used with caution.

 In Northern Ireland every month approximately 20 children, experience serious fractures, head injuries and soft tissue injuries, from accidents on trampolines and have to attend the Royal Victoria’s Hospital, Sick Children’s Unit.
 Additional children with other less serious injuries are treated at their local Accident and Emergency Departments across the province, and many other trampoline accidents will go unreported.